Can Lyme Disease Cause Seizures? When Episodes Are Dismissed as Stress

 What the Research Shows

-In a 1998 study led by Dr. Barbara J. Bloom, five children with Lyme disease were followed over time.
+In a 1998 study led by Bloom and colleagues, five children with Lyme disease were followed over time.

-Two had seizure-like episodes—but their EEGs and MRIs were normal.
+Two children experienced seizure-like episodes despite normal EEGs and MRIs.
 After antibiotic treatment, both improved.

 A review by Fallon and colleagues found that Lyme disease can mimic seizures, anxiety, and other neurologic conditions—even when imaging appears normal.

-These findings support what many families already suspect: the symptoms are real, even when tests are normal.
+These findings support what many families already suspect: symptoms may be real even when routine neurologic tests are unrevealing.

-Lyme disease can affect the central nervous system—a condition known as neurologic Lyme disease.
+Lyme disease may affect the central nervous system—a condition referred to as neuroborreliosis.

-When standard tests are normal, these symptoms are often misdiagnosed as:
+When standard testing appears normal, symptoms may be misdiagnosed as:

-But Lyme disease and coinfections may produce neurologic symptoms that routine testing does not detect.
+Lyme disease and coinfections such as Babesia or Bartonella may produce neurologic symptoms that routine testing does not fully detect.

 A Real-Life Case